mila-iqia/fuel/docs/built_in_datasets.rst

     extra_downloaders: ['package1.extra_downloaders', 'package2.extra_downloaders']
     extra_converters: ['package1.extra_converters', 'package2.extra_converters']

-These configuration variables can be overriden through the ``FUEL_EXTRA_DOWNLOADERS`` and ``FUEL_EXTRA_CONVERTERS`` environment variables, which are expected to be strings of space-separated module names, like so:
+These configuration variables can be overridden through the ``FUEL_EXTRA_DOWNLOADERS`` and ``FUEL_EXTRA_CONVERTERS`` environment variables, which are expected to be strings of space-separated module names, like so: